Rajkumar Santoshi

-Personal life
+Early life

-He is the son of producer-director P. L. Santoshi and his second wife.
-Rajkumar was born in Chennai (then Madras) and currently lives with his wife Manila and children; Ram and Tanisha.
+Rajkumar Santoshi was born on 17 July 1956 in Madras to P. L. Santoshi and his second wife.
+His father, originally surnamed Shrivastav and a native of Jabalpur, adopted 'Santoshi' as a pen name.
+His mother was of Tamil origin.
+His father worked as a film producer, director, screenwriter, lyricist, and occasional actor from the 1940s to the 1960s.

+Santoshi spent his early childhood in Madras before moving to Bombay at the age of five, when his father returned there after a brief period working in Tamil cinema.
+He has two half-siblings from his father's first marriage.

+In the later years of his father's life, the family faced financial difficulties as his career declined.
+Santoshi left his studies after Class XI and began assisting his father in filmmaking.
+Following his father's death in 1978 due to kidney failure, he became the primary earning member of the family, supporting his mother, grandmother, and younger sisters.

 Career

-Early work and breakthrough (1982-1990)
+Early days and widespread success (1982–1996)

 Santoshi started his career in 1982 as an assistant director on Govind Nihalani on the coming-of-age film Vijeta (1982) and the crime drama Ardh Satya (1983).

 Santoshi made his directorial debut with the action drama Ghayal (1990), starring Sunny Deol and Meenakshi Seshadri in lead roles.
 The film tells the story of a person in search of his missing brother and the events that follow.
 It emerged as a blockbuster hit and a critical success, ranking as the second highest-grossing Hindi film of the year.
 Ghayal earned Santoshi his first Filmfare Award for Best Director, the Filmfare Award for Best Story, and the National Film Award for Best Popular Film Providing Wholesome Entertainment.